How to make the most of your 5 days in Seville

 What to do at the Plaza de España

-➕ Bonus Activities: The Museo de Artes y Costumbres is in the park: On the other side of this park is the Archaeological Museum and if you’re visiting with kids, the Seville Aquarium is nearby, as is the excellent Casa de la Ciencia.
+➕ Bonus Activities: The delightful Museo de Artes y Costumbres is to be found here (as is the currently closed Archaeological Museum) and if you’re visiting with kids, the Seville Aquarium is nearby, as is the excellent Casa de la Ciencia.

 wrought iron around a doorway onto an ornamental garden

-Depending on your interests, consider checking out either the Museo del Baile Flamenco, the Palacio de las Dueñas or Casa de Pilatos.
+Depending on your interests, consider checking out either the Museo del Baile Flamenco, the Museo de Bellas Artes, Palacio de las Dueñas or Casa de Pilatos.
 All are beautiful palaces in Seville that will wow your senses.
-I particularly adore the gardens of Palacio de las Dueñas.

 Evening: Las Setas and drinks